DataIntellectTech/TorQ-Amazon-FinSpace-Starter-Pack/terraform-deployment/README.md

 1. Have latest version of  aws cli installed (already done on homer)
 2. Have latest version of terraform installed (also done on homer)
 3. Configure aws cli to your aws account
-4. Create a kms key on the region you are setting up your environment
+4. Create a kms key on the region you are setting up your environment - Will also need to edit key policy to give FinSpace permissions
 5. Finspace environment are limited to one per region - so you should not already have an environment set up on this region

 # How to Use - Initial Deployment